-Diversifying your portfolio is an important step to take whether you’re an amateur investor or have years or decades of experience.
-While you may think that diversifying the types of stocks you buy will cut it, it may not be the mot well-rounded plan.
+Diversifying your portfolio is an important step to take whether you’re an amateur investor or have decades of experience.
+And while you may think that diversifying the types of stocks, bonds or ETFs you buy will cut it, it may not be the most well-rounded plan for 2021 as many “alternative investments” have changed the landscape for everyday investors.Get Started with CrowdStreet Today!

-Take, for example, cryptocurrencies like Bitcoin and their rise over recent years — this is one of the prime examples of how alternative investments can be a lucrative, albeit risky, way to invest outside of the stock market.
+Take, for example, cryptocurrencies like Bitcoin and its rise — this is one of the prime examples of how alternative investments can be a lucrative, albeit risky, way to invest.

 Luckily, there’s another option with commercial real estate investment via crowdsourcing platforms.
 Real estate investing, in general, is a lot more stable than crypto or other alt investments, and dozens of real estate investment marketplaces have emerged after Congress eased the securities regulations back in 2012 with the JOBS act.
 These platforms, like DiversyFund or GroundFloor, have made it extremely simple for novice real estate investors to take part.